 Student course lists will be distributed at the end of the school year.
 The list indicates the names of the courses each student will be scheduled to take during the 2023-2024 school year.
 It will not include the teacher's name or period number.
 Students and families are strongly encouraged to review this list prior to departing for the school year and contact their high school guidance counselor if there are any issues.
 Guidance counselors will be available five days after the end of the school year and will have open office hours from 8 a.m. to 2 p.m.
 Students and parents are also encouraged to view the handbook to fully understand the challenges with changing classes in the fall and the process used to do so.
 Which explains why it is so important to meet in the spring prior to the summer.

 - 4 Years of English (16 Credits)

 - 4 Years of Mathematics (16 Credits)

-- 3 Years of Science (including Biology & Chemistry) (12 Credits)
+- 3 Years of Science (including Biology & Chemistry or Physics) (12 Credits)

 - 3 Years of History (World History II, US History I & US History II) (12 Credits)